-Tredyffrin/Easttown School District families who have applied for free/reduced assistance for their children and have been denied support may qualify for the T&E Care program to help you cover some of those breakfast and/or lunch costs.
+Tredyffrin/Easttown School District families who have applied for free/reduced assistance for their children and have been denied support may qualify for the T&E Care program to help cover some of those breakfast and/or lunch costs.

 Our program will help put extra money into each qualifying child’s meal account each month during the school year.
-We guarantee a minimum of $35/month/child to start the program.
-The approved amounts for 2020/21 are: $35/mo/elementary child, $45/mo/middle school child, and $55/mo/CHS student.
+The approved amounts for 2022/23 are: $40/mo/elementary child, $50/mo/middle school child, and $60/mo/CHS student.
 Depending on when school ends in June – the amount deposited for the month of June may be adjusted.

 To apply: Families must first apply for free/reduced assistance through the school district and receive an official denial letter.
 Then they can send in an application to our program (download below, or get it from your child’s counselor).
 We accept applications from families who make up to 300% of the federal poverty level (the free/reduced limit is 185%).
 We are willing to discuss short-term assistance for special situations above the 300% limit.